South Alabama vs. Georgia State odds, picks, predictions, Thursday best bets from proven computer model

 Teams eyeing the win column in Sun Belt Conference action for the first this season meet when the South Alabama Jaguars face the Georgia State Panthers on Thursday.
 South Alabama is coming off a 15-14 loss to Arkansas State on Oct.
 14, while Georgia State dropped a 41-24 decision to Georgia Southern on Saturday.
 The Jaguars (1-6, 0-3 Sun Belt), who have lost six in a row, are tied for sixth in the Western Division of the conference.
 The Panthers (1-6, 0-3 Sun Belt), who have lost four straight, are seventh in the Eastern Division.

 Kickoff from Center Parc Stadium in Atlanta is at 7:30 p.m.
 ET.
 Georgia State leads the all-time series 5-4, including a 4-1 edge in games played in Atlanta.
 The Jaguars are 6.5-point favorites in the latest South Alabama vs. Georgia State odds, while the over/under for total points scored is 54.5 via SportsLine consensus.
+USA is at -236 on the money line (risk $236 to win $100), with GSU at +190 (risk $100 to win $190).
 Before making any Georgia State vs. South Alabama picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: